 They are often referred to as transgender or transsexual.
 Their condition was often referred to as Gender Identity Disorder or GID.
 However, in 2012 the American Psychiatric Association, noting that this term was widely perceived as stigmatizing, replaced it with "Gender Dysphoria."
 "Dysphoria" means a state of unease or generalized dissatisfaction with one's life.

 Some will describe having a permanent feeling of being a woman trapped in a

 man's body, or vice versa.
 This is sometimes described as having a male brain in

 a female body, or vice-versa.
 They can become profoundly depressed.
 Their

 death rate was once estimated at 50% by the age of 30 -- usually by suicide.
-However, sexual reassignment surgery and/or hormone treatments have made many transsexuals closer in appearance to the gender with which they identify.
+However, puberty blockers, hormone treatments, and sexual reassignment surgery, many transsexuals now look much closer in appearance to the gender with which they identify.
 The success of these treatmenets appear to have drastically reduced the suicide rate -- at least for persons who have the finances to afford the treatments.

-that therapy, counseling, and/or prayer have a zero success rate at resolving
+that therapy, counseling, and/or prayer has had a zero success rate at resolving

 their internal conflict.